Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 eBay’s app also includes some handy image editing functionality too, including a background removal tool.

-In terms of reviews of the main Shopify and eBay apps, they both score well with users: the main Shopify app is rated 4.6 out of 5 by Apple users and 4.4 by Android users; the eBay app is rated 4.7 out of 5 by its users in both the iOS and Android app stores.
+In terms of reviews of the main Shopify and eBay apps, they both score well with users: the main Shopify app is rated 4.6 out of 5 by iOS users and 4.3 by Android users; the eBay app is rated 4.8 out of 5 by by iOS users, and 4.7 out of 5 by Android ones.

 Shopify vs eBay conclusion

-When we compare two different ecommerce platforms, we usually try to declare an overall ‘winner.’
-However, because Shopify and eBay work in quite different ways, in this case it is probably more useful to highlight the contexts where it makes more sense for you to use one over the other.
+When I compare two different ecommerce platforms, I usually try to declare an overall ‘winner.’
+However, because Shopify and eBay work in quite different ways, in this case it is probably more useful for me to highlight the contexts where it makes more sense for you to use one over the other.

 While you’re here, download our free ecommerce e-kit